 Let’s talk about the process to make a perfect dutch baby pancake.

-- make sure your pancake rises in the oven is to use room temperature eggs and milk.
+- One way to make sure your pancake rises in the oven is to use room temperature eggs and milk

-- A trick I use to bring my eggs to room temperature quickly is to place them in a bowl of lukewarm water for 5-10 minutes before cooking.
+- To bring eggs to room temperature quickly, place them in a bowl of lukewarm water for 5-10 minutes before cooking

 - Make sure your skillet is HOT before you pour your batter in.
 I recommend using a cast iron skillet and preheating it on the stove top so it’s nice and hot.